Repatriation of Cossacks after World War II: Yalta and Tehran Conferences

 The agreements of the Yalta and Tehran Conferences, signed by US President Franklin D. Roosevelt, Soviet Premier Joseph Stalin and British Prime Minister Winston Churchill, determined the fates of the Cossacks who did not fight for the Soviets, because many were POWs of the Nazis.
 Stalin obtained Allied agreement to the repatriation of every so-called "Soviet" citizen held prisoner because the Allied leaders feared that the Soviets either might delay or refuse repatriation of the Allied POWs whom the Red Army had liberated from Nazi POW camps.

 It was in the context of the wish to remain on good terms with Stalin that, according to Edward Peterson, the US chose to hand over several hundred thousand German prisoners to the Soviet Union in May 1945 as a "gesture of friendship".

 Although the agreement for the deportation of all "Soviet" citizens did not include White Russian emigres who had fled during the Bolshevik Revolution before the establishment of the USSR, all Cossack prisoners of war were later demanded.
 After Yalta, Churchill questioned Stalin, asking, "Did the Cossacks and other minorities fight against us?"
 Stalin replied, "They fought with ferocity, not to say savagery, for the Germans".

 In 1944 Gen. Krasnov and other Cossack leaders had persuaded Hitler to allow Cossack troops, as well as civilians and non-combatant Cossacks, to permanently settle in the sparsely settled Carnia, in the Alps.
 The Cossacks moved there and established garrisons and settlements, requisitioning houses by evicting the inhabitants, with several stanitsas and posts, their administration, churches, schools and military units.
 There, they fought the partisans and persecuted the local population, committing numerous atrocities.
-The measures consisting of clearing the Italian inhabitants of the area from their homes and taking stern measures to not allow partisans from the hills to “pass through alive” in the area led the Italians to use the epithet “Barbarian Cossacks.”
+The measures, consisting of clearing the Italian inhabitants of the area from their homes and taking stern steps not to allow partisans from the hills to “pass through alive” in the area, led the Italians to use the epithet “Barbarian Cossacks.”